The rise in new build defects and disputes

 Many people suffer in silence.
 Others attempt to make sense of the confusing landscape of consumer codes and warranties, but remain unable to force the builder to address their concerns.

-the problem of new build defects and disputes has been recognised is Parliament, with MPs calling for government to set up a special independent ombudsman service to deal with it.
+The problem of new build defects and disputes has been recognised by Parliament, with a special independent ombudsman service having been set up to deal with it.

 This follows high profile publicity about the quality of homes being built by major developers such as Bovis.
 And in a recent survey of new home buyers an astonishing 98% reported experiencing defects or snags.